seb3s/kandesk/README.md

   * two display modes: large with text or small without
   * new tags can be added
   * tags are sortable to control the order in which they appear on cards
-  * realtime updating among users viewing the same board
+  * realtime updates among users viewing the same board

 ### Account page: